Get in Christmas mood. The real Santa Claus, food traditions and Jingle Bells from Nashville to China

 Nordic Christmas The dark cold winters inspired traditions with warmth and light.
 Yuletide, meaning “the turning of the sun” or the winter solstice has traditionally been a time of importance in the Nordic, the area with the most original Santa Claus, the guy in bizarre velvet suit and the white beard – loved by children.

-Santa in Nashville.
-Forget snow and reindeer, a wonderful secret show up in a double-wide trailer decorated like Christmas year round in Nashville, USA.
+Forget snow and reindeer, a wonderful secret show up in a double-wide trailer decorated with Santa and Christmas year round in Nashville, USA.
 Yes, it´s a dive bar with live music and karaoke, but this is Santa´s Pub, address: 2225 Bransford Ave, Nashville.
 For Denzel Irwin, the owner of this most distinctive bar, it´s Christmas every day.
 The number one rule is: If you touch a woman, you are barred for life.
 He just has cheap, ice-cold beer, not whisky.
 Two years ago Denzel got married to Angelina on Christmas Day and became pretty drunk.
 The day after he quit drinking.

 Everyone says: “Santa in Nashville, why did you stop drinking?”
 Danzel says: “The last time I got drunk, I got married!”